somarlyonks/somarl.com/docs/why-ts.md

 ## Front end

-2019 is here!
 I can't see the reason why you choose React/NG but still writing JS if webpack/Rollup is packaging you code.

 Elm is pretty fine, but TS makes sharing code between front/back ends possible.
 The later also makes GraphQL and GRpc worth try.
 I have to admit that there must someone able to fullfill these with Elm and some backend from Haskell, but I'm sure that's not me.